dpapathanasiou/intelligent-smtp-responder/README.md

 canned, dynamic, or custom replies.

-Among the included examples, email sent to <tt>nyc-weather@</tt> will be automatically replied with the current forecast for NYC, using data from the National Weather Service website.
+Among the included examples, email sent to <tt>nyc-weather@</tt> will be automatically replied with the [current weather forecast for NYC](agents/weather_response_example.py), using data from the National Weather Service website.

 The basic examples do not take account the sender, subject, or email